Mugabe would have rejected WHO role, says spokesman after its U-turn

 His spokesman told the same newspaper on Tuesday that Zimbabwe’s sole leader since independence from Britain in 1980 had only heard about the appointment via the media.

-“Had anything been put to the president ... (he) would have found such a request to be an awkward one,” Charamba was quoted as saying, citing Zimbabwe’s role as a tobacco producer.
+“Had anything been put to the President ... (he) would have found such a request to be an awkward one,” Charamba was quoted as saying.

 “The WHO cannot take back what it never gave in the first place, and as far as he is concerned, all this hullabaloo over a non-appointment is in fact a non-event.”